KiritaniAyaka/AutoHJKL/READEME.EN.md

 After press <kbd>CapsLock</kbd> plus <kbd>X</kbd> , press <kbd>1</kbd> means `Cut`(cause press <kbd>X</kbd>) to Clipboard `1`。

-> Note: The Clipboard feature was based on System Clipboard so that will cover the content of System Clipboard
+> ~~Note: The Clipboard feature was based on System Clipboard so that will cover the content of System Clipboard~~ (Not applicable after v0.2)
 > The Clipboard saved at `clipboard` directory of script root dir, reboot/reload does not affect clipboard data.

 ## Window Bind